The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe

 \subsection{Electron Temperature}

-The absolutely calibrated Fe line emission from all three lines enables the inference of the average $T_e$ for each LOS in the corona by comparing their relative brightness under the assumption of photoexcitation alone.
-That assumption is a safe one to make for these optical emission lines due to the low electron density in the corona beyond $\approx$ 1.2 \Rs, as shown analytically by \cite{Habbal2007}, and for this eclipse specifically via the PSI MHD model (see Section \ref{PSI} and Fig \ref{fig5}).
+The absolutely calibrated Fe line emission from all three lines enables the inference of the density weighted average $T_e$ for each LOS in the corona by comparing their relative brightness under the assumption of photoexcitation alone.
+These optical emission lines do have a component of collisional excitation in the low corona below $\approx$ 1.2 \Rs, as shown analytically by \cite{Habbal2007}, and for this eclipse specifically via the PSI MHD model (see Section \ref{PSI} and Fig \ref{Fig6}).
+To correct for the collisional emission, we multiply each emission line by the fractional amount of light that is expected to be from radiative excitation alone (from the MHD model).
+Since we will use the line ratio to infer $T_e$, this correction is somewhat independent of the exact density in the model and rather corrects for the relative intrinsic sensitivity that the specific emission line has to collisions.

 Here we apply the methodology of \cite{Boe2020a}, who used the calibrated ratio of \ion[Fe xiv]/\ion[Fe xi] from data acquired at multiple sites during the 2017 TSE, and expand it to line ratios including \ion[Fe x].

 A given ionic abundance ratio ($n_j/n_k$) can be related to the intensity ratio of line emission $I$, for two lines $j$ and $k$ as in the following equation:

 where the $A$ values are the Einstein coefficients for spontaneous emission, $g_u$ and $g_l$ are the statistical weights for the higher and lower energy level of the given transition, $\nu$ is the frequency of the light emitted by the transition, the $\epsilon$ values indicate the photometric efficiency of the telescope systems (and Earth's atmosphere), and the $\rho(\nu)$ terms are the volumetric photon energy density in the corona where the ions are being excited.
 The $A$, $g$ and $\nu$ constants used for this work are shown in Table \ref{table2}.